 Preventing waste from your cleaning operation can add up to impressive savings for your bottom line and prevent significant amounts of pollution and waste.
 Additionally, using alternative technologies to reduce perc use and emissions also can attract environmentally-conscious consumers to your shop.

-- 2013 Dry Cleaner Compliance Calendar [PDF 1.07MB] This calendar is designed for perc dry cleaners to summarize environmental regulations and provide a place for keeping records.
+- Dry Cleaning Compliance Calendar [PDF 1.07MB] This calendar is designed for perc dry cleaners to summarize environmental regulations and provide a place for keeping records.